Sokolymba/Sokolymba/README.md

 - 👋 Hi, I’m @Sokolymba
 - 👀 I’m interested in data analytics
 - 🌱 I’m currently learning python, sql and statistical methods
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any kinds of projects
 - 📫 How to reach me telegram @sokolymba

 <!---